The Galaxy, and the Ground Within, Becky Chambers (Harper Voyager 978-0-06-293694-2, $27.99, 336pp, hc) April 2021.

 A Psalm for the Wild-Built, Becky Chambers (Tordotcom 978-1250236210, $20.99, 160pp, hc) July 2021.

 Time passes.
-After a lackluster start at his new job, Dex becomes a tea monk of great skill and standing.
+After a lackluster start at their new job, Dex becomes a tea monk of great skill and standing.
 But a new call starts to ring in Dex’s ears.
-Heeding it will take him into the wilderness and into the orbit of Mosscap, a wild-built robot on a mission.
+Heeding it will take them into the wilderness and into the orbit of Mosscap, a wild-built robot on a mission.